-Reassigning Posts To A Different User
+Assigning WordPress Posts To Different Authors

 - Keeping the same post author but changing their display name,

-Let’s go through these methods.
+Let’s go through each of these methods.

 - You would like to publish posts under an alias,

 So, for example, let’s say that your posts look like this …

 But you want the name shown on the posts changed to this …